CHURCH CONSULTANCY & MEDIATION

 We do not have a set scale of fees, as each circumstance is different.
 Our heart is for the ministry of reconciliation, however we do believe that our services have a value to the Christian community, and that ‘the worker deserves his wages’ (Luke 10:7).
 The final fee would obviously depend on the nature and scale of the conflict and the financial resources of those involved.
 Our preference is always that an agreement on an hourly rate be agreed on in advance.

-If you have read this document because you are currently involved in a conflict, may we encourage you with the words of Paul: ‘If it is possible, as far as it depends on you, live in peace with everyone.’
+If you have read this page because you are currently involved in a conflict, may we encourage you with the words of Paul: ‘If it is possible, as far as it depends on you, live in peace with everyone.’
 (Romans 12:18) Sometimes this requires taking positive steps to make peace once harmony has broken down.
 If you believe mediation may assist you in making peace, we would be honoured to serve you in this way.